nodejs/node/doc/api/crypto.md

 supported), the `decipher.setAuthTag()` method is used to pass in the received _authentication tag_.
 If no tag is provided, or if the cipher text has been tampered with, [`decipher.final()`][] will throw, indicating that the cipher text should be discarded due to failed authentication.
+If the tag length is invalid according to [NIST SP 800-38D][], `decipher.setAuthTag()` will throw an error.

 Note that this Node.js version does not verify the length of GCM authentication tags.
 Such a check *must* be implemented by applications and is crucial to the